Umbrella Company in Austria

 Step 2: Login to FinanzOnline

-Once you have registered for FinanzOnline, you can log in here.
+Once you have registered for FinanzOnline, you can log in here(link is external).
 All tax forms can be accessed and completed online.
 Data from the previous year can be transferred automatically and notifications e.g. tax decisions can be viewed via the electronic Data Box.

 Tax Figures in Austria